albertoclarit/openshift-jenkins-docker-slave/README.md

 # Jenkins Slave (Docker)
-An OpenShift Jenkins slave image built on the OpenShift jenkins Maven slave.
+An OpenShift Jenkins slave image built on the OpenShift Jenkins Maven slave.
 This image adds docker and docker-compose to the image.

 ## Building